 Depending on the timing of your quote request, one or both of these may impact your freight charges.

-At Flexport, we believe in transparency, and our quotes will always reflect the full amount we expect to invoice (with the exception of customs duties), including additional fees such as GRI and PSS.
+At Flexport, we believe in transparency, and we strive to make sure our quotes always reflect the full amount we expect to invoice (with the exception of customs duties), including additional fees such as GRI and PSS.

 GRI is a general rate increase that all ocean carriers may choose to apply for an upcoming month, for U.S.-bound shipments.
 U.S regulation requires that carriers must announce any GRI at least 30 days in advance.
 Therefore, carriers tend to announce GRI on the 1st of a given month, to take effect the 1st of the following month.
 For example: